Summer School on Informatics Education Research

 Informatics Europe aims to nurture talent and assure a pipeline of diverse Informatics leaders with a broad understanding of the discipline.

-Boost your career development with the Early Career Researchers WS and Academic Leadership Courses.
+Boost your career development with the Early Career Researchers WG and Academic Leadership Courses.
 Submit your nomination for the Best Dissertation Award.
 Increase your mobility opportunities with our Job Platform.
 Join a training school and bring your research to the next level.

 More will follow soon!